-- 1. On the MBG main page, click the Administration tab and then click File Transfers.
+- 1. On the MBG main page, click the System tab and click Bulk provisioning.

 - 2. Do one of the following:

-- o To export SIP data, click SIP Backup.
+- To export SIP data, click SIP Backup.

 - To export MiNet data, click MiNet Backup.

 - 3. Click Save.

 - 4. Navigate to the folder where you wish to store the file, and click Save.

 - 5. Open the file in Microsoft Excel.

 - 6. Enter information that you wish to import for existing and new users.
 Enter "usemaster" or "0" for unmanaged (i.e. default) fields.

 - 7. Click Save As, enter a File Name, navigate to the folder where you wish to store the file, and click Save.